ViniSCode/little-lemon-frontend-capstone/README.md

 # Front-End Developer Capstone Course

-This Booking App was created as the final capstone project of the **Meta Front-End Developer Certification**.
+This Website was created as the final project of the **Meta Front-End Developer Program**.

 # Setup (Next.js)